 - Unexpected work furloughs for which you won’t receive back pay

 - Seasonal declines in demand for your services

 - Major unexpected expenses, such as a big car repair not covered by insurance

-- An injury or extended illness that leaves you unable to work for some time (disability insurance can help, but won’t replace your entire income)
+- An injury or extended illness that leaves you unable to work for some time (disability insurance through a company like Breeze can help, but won’t replace your entire income)